submariner-io/submariner-website/src/content/quickstart/verify_with_discovery.md

           name: web
 ```

-Use this yaml to create a StatefulSet `web` with `nginx-ss` as headless service.
+Use this yaml to create a StatefulSet `web` with `nginx-ss` as the headless Service.

 ```bash
 export KUBECONFIG=cluster-a/auth/kubeconfig